samer-habash/MultiNodes-Kubeadm-Cluster/README.md

 !!!
 Voila , you should be able afterwards to issue the command " kubectl get nodes -o wide " and see the nodes with its IP.

+=> For volume issues in kubeadm please refer to kubeadm-pvc-issue directory.